markanderson0/music-app-angularjs/README.md

 -
 - This is a feature page for an individual artist.
 - View the artists most popular videos.
 - View a small preview of what tickets and merch the artist has available.
-By clicking the more tickets/merch link under each respective section a search for tickets/merch will be condicted using the artists name.
+By clicking the more tickets/merch link under each respective section a search for tickets/merch will be conducted using the artists name.
 - A small preview of the artists previous shows and released albums is also shown with links to full pages regarding each section available.

 **Note**: All data for top videos is stored locally.
 Tickets data is loaded via the TicketMaster API.
-Merch data is loaded via the Ebay API.
+Merch data is loaded via the EBay API.
 Previous shows data is loaded via the setlist.fm API.
 Albums data is loaded via the Spotify API.

 Artist Videos
 -
-- Videos for an artist that have been upload by users can be found sorted by the data of the show then by the users that uploaded the videos for each playlist.
+- Videos for an artist that have been upload by users can be found sorted by the date of the show then by the users that uploaded the videos for each playlist.

 **Note**: Data for videos is stored locally.